isabelccc/eecs398_project.github.io/index.md

 **Analysis:** This bar chart compares the average outage duration for different causes.
 It reveals that events like severe weather lead to significantly longer restoration times compared to equipment failure.
 This insight can help utility companies prioritize and allocate resources more effectively during different types of crises.

-### Impact Analysis: Customers Affected vs. Duration
-This scatter plot explores the relationship between the number of customers affected and the duration of the outage.

-<iframe src="{{ site.baseurl }}/customers_vs_duration.html" width="100%" height="500px" frameborder="0"></iframe>

-**Analysis:** By plotting the number of customers affected against outage duration, we can identify large-scale, high-impact events.
-The use of a log scale reveals that while most outages are relatively small and short, a number of significant events affect a large number of customers for extended periods.
-These are the critical events our model aims to predict.

 ### Regional Analysis: Outages by Climate Zone
 This treemap provides a proportional view of outage distribution across different climate regions.